digeler/GOCMD/usage.md

 }
      -Copy the executable to be on the same folder as auth : cp k8scollectorlinux/k8scollector .  if all is good you can run the exec :  ./k8scollector  it will ask :  please enter the full path to the auth file  just type auth  the code will run and at the end collect the logs and do the cleanup

-     for question you can meet me here : http://slack.thegbsguy.com

 The MIT License (MIT)